zayed-nauman/Event-Management-System/README.md

 # Event Management App

+**Team Members:** Muhammad Hussain, Muhammad Zayed Nauman, Gehna Bhatia, Piranchal, Shaheer Hussain

-This project is an event management application built using React.js for the frontend, Node.js or Django for the backend, and **PostgreSQL** for the database.
+This project is an event management application built using React.js for the frontend, Node.js for the backend, and **PostgreSQL** for the database.
 It includes features for user dashboards, event creation, registration, on-site management, and waitlist management.

 **Note:** This version uses PostgreSQL instead of Supabase for better local development and flexibility.